pauljickling/time-manager/README.md

 `cargo build --release`

-This will install an optimized build of the platform
+This will install an optimized build of the platform.
+Once you have done that go to the *target/release* folder and create a directory called *activity_logs*.
+Note that future versions of Time Manager will automatically create this directory.

 ### Create an Alias in your .bashrc File